-Hamilton City Council, Waipā District Council and Waikato District Council shall, in consultation with Waikato Regional Council, tangata whenua and the NZ Transport Agency, review or prepare changes to their district plans and structure plans to identify locations and limits enablement areas for future urban development, including future areas of major commercial and industrial development.
+Hamilton City Council, Waipā District Council and Waikato District Council shall, in consultation with Waikato Regional Council, tangata whenua and the NZ Transport Agency, review or prepare changes to their district plans and development area plans to identify enablement areas for future urban development, including future areas of major commercial and industrial development.
 The district plans shall ensure that urban development is located and managed in accordance with UFD-P11.